ArdWang/YModemlib_iOS/README.md

 1. Update version to 2.0
 2. The code has been repaired again.
 3. Add retransmissions and cancellations.
+4. The minimum version is ios11 or >=11

 The newly added methods are as follows：